 In New Jersey, where I live, this time of year is peak harvest season.
 The farmers markets are full of beautiful, vibrant produce as farmers seek to make the most of the end of their growing season.
-While there’s nothing as satisfying as a fridge full of fruits and vegetables, the end of the harvest season can also bring some anxiety.
+While there’s nothing as satisfying as a fridge full of fruits and vegetables, the end of the harvest season and food preservation can also bring some anxiety.

 Local fruits and vegetables are wonderful, but in much of the country they are only available for part of the year.
 During the rest of the year, options seem limited to what we can find on grocery store shelves.